 Homemade energy bars last up to six months if you store them in the freezer.

 For long-lasting energy, look for energy bars with a mix of carbohydrates, fat, and protein.
 Nuts, seeds, and dates provide an energizing mix of nutrients.

 - Food processor or blender (see note)

 - 8 x 8-inch baking dish

 - 1 cup chopped pecans or pecan pieces

 - 1 cup chopped walnuts or walnut halves and pieces

 - ½ cup mashed sweet potato (see note)

-- ¼ cup unsweetened coconut flakes, toasted if desired (see note)
+- ¼ cup unsweetened shredded coconut or coconut flakes, toasted if desired (see note)